Ethansev/Ethans-NeoVim-Config/README.md

-# 💤 LazyVim

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.

-My first Neovim setup :) Attempting to have this config work on Ubuntu Linux, Windows WSL, and MacOS.
+My first Neovim setup :)

+Using Lazyvim with minor customizations.
+Still have no idea what I'm doing but we're getting there.